 Tamara Massey-Garrett is the Disability Services Manager of the Center for Disability Services at Auburn University at Montgomery (AUM) and has a master’s degree in Rehabilitation Services.
 She has 20 years of experience in disability services with an emphasis in providing accommodation and assistive technology services to college students with disabilities.
 Her past experiences include four years working in the field of vocational evaluation and rehabilitation counseling for veterans and high school students participating in TRIO programs at AUM.
 She’s collaborated with Auburn University on grants funded by the National Science Foundation for the AUM Alabama Alliance for Students with Disabilities – STEM program and currently for the AUM Inclusion across the Nation of Communities of Learners of Underrepresented Discoverers in Engineering and Science (INCLUDES) program.
 In addition, she’s manages and coordinates a summer College Prep program with Easter Seals Central Alabama and the Alabama Department of Rehabilitation Services.
 She serves as state president of the Learning Disabilities Association of Alabama (LDA AL) and as past president of the Alabama Association on Higher Education and Disability (AL AHEAD).
 Ms. Massey-Garrett also regularly makes conference presentations for AL AHEAD, LDA AL, Pacific Rim Conference on Disability and Diversity, Auburn University Transition and Postsecondary Disability Training Institute.

-Matthew Norsworthy is the Assistive Technology Specialist at Auburn University Montgomery.
-He is currently pursuing his Bachelor’s degree in English at Auburn University Montgomery.
-While working as Assistive Technology Specialist, he has had the opportunity to participate in a variety of conferences and programs concerning inclusivity and awareness of individuals with disabilities as well as programs that help individuals with disabilities achieve their educational and career goals.
+Brittany Cook is the Center for Disability Service’s Disability Specialist at Auburn University Montgomery.
+She received her Bachelor’s degree in Psychology at Auburn University Montgomery.
+While working as a Disability Specialist, she has had the opportunity to participate in a variety of conferences and programs concerning inclusivity and awareness of individuals with disabilities as well as programs that help individuals with disabilities achieve their educational and career goals.

 Suzanne Fornaro served as president of the Alabama state and Mobile County affiliates of LDA of Alabama and continues to serve on the state Board of Directors.
 For the Learning Disabilities Association of America at the national level, she is Co-Chair, Communications Committee; Co-Editor, THE LD SOURCE; and was President of LDA from 2004-2006.
 Currently serving as a presidential appointee to the national Board of Directors and as a member of the Public Policy and Development Committees, she has served on the Board, Executive Committee, and chaired a variety of committees for LDA since 1990.
 She is the parent of an adult child with learning disabilities.
 Suzanne brings her expertise and education in Communications and Public Relations to LDA.
 She is Accredited in Public Relations (APR) by the Universal Accreditation Board and retired as Director of Public Relations with a national engineering firm.
 She has 30+ years of experience in communications and public relations and expertise in public relations planning, external and internal communications, community and media relations.
 She has served on the board of directors for Public Relations Council of Alabama-PRCA (President), Southern Public Relations Federation-SPRF (VP and Secretary), and Mobile Public Relations Council (President).
 She has received 14 awards from public relations organizations for creation and execution of projects ranging from brochure development to strategic communications planning.
 Suzanne was named to the Southern Public Relations Hall of Fame in 2015 and was previously recognized with the Practitioner of the Year Award, Professional Achievement Award, and Lifetime Achievement Award from PRCA and SPRF.
 She holds a Bachelor’s Degree in Journalism (Advertising and Public Relations) from the University of Georgia, and an M.S. in Communications (Mental Health Information) from Syracuse University.